The Secret to Winning Casino Games

-It turned out to be a lucky day for Ruby.
-But when I first saw her, that steaming hot August afternoon in Las Vegas, she was worn to a frazzle.
-I had ventured in through an open door on Fremont street, where the arctic air conditioned blasts were competing with Mother Nature's definition of a heat wave.
+Playing casino slot machines turned out to be a lucky day for Ruby.
+She discovered the secret to winning a monstrous progressive jackpot.
+But when I first saw her, that steamy hot August afternoon in Las Vegas, she was worn to a frazzle.
+I had ventured in through an open door on Fremont street, where arctic air conditioned blasts were competing with Mother Nature's definition of a heat wave.

-It remained an eternal mystery why anyone would leave an open street door on such a sweltering day, with cold air rushing out of the building, blasting its way against the sun's heat and battling the tourists for bragging rights.
+It remained an eternal mystery why anyone would leave a street door wide open on such a sweltering day, with cold air rushing out onto the street, blasting its way against the suns heat and battling the tourists for bragging rights.

-It had to be a Management decision, but if it were my Utility bill to pay, I would have been more aware of the costs.
+It had to be a Management decision, but if it were my Utility bill to pay, I would have kept the doors closed.

 "Oh I am so sorry."
 I heard her say, as she reached over to me with an outstretched hand.
 "Let me help you up.
 I'm so sorry."

 remarkable sum of $124,900.
-Those numbers kept flickering, the sounds of coins coming out of hoppers, being fed into the machines, falling again into the hoppers... it was symphonic and sounded better than anything
+Those numbers kept flickering, the sounds of coins falling into the hoppers, being fed into the machines, falling again into the hoppers... eerily symphonic and sounding better than anything

 Beethoven ever composed.
-In fact, it was Pink Floyd's "Money" I was hearing and I knew I had to be hallucinating.
-Dr. Timothy Leary said there would later be days like this.
+In fact, Pink Floyds Money is what I was hearing.
+I knew I must have been hallucinating.
+Dr. Timothy Leary once said there would later be flashes of days like this.

 "My name is Ruby.... from Council Bluffs, Iowa.
-I'm part of a tour group on a chartered bus, and it seems we've been riding for days."
+I am part of a tour group on a chartered bus, and it feels as if we have been riding for what seens like days."

 "Nice to meet you Ruby.
-I live here in Vegas now, moved from Florida four years ago and it's been an adventure from day one."
+I live here in Vegas now, moved from Florida four years ago and it has been an adventure from day one."
 I answered.

-Just then the neon numbers rolled to $125,000 and I realized it was due to hit soon.
-In fact, it was long overdue.
+Just then the bright red neon numbers rolled to $125,000 and I realized it would soon be hit.
+In fact, it was already long overdue.
 Progressive jackpots at this Fremont Street casino rarely made it to the $90,000 range.

-"I'll bet you know a lot about gambling.
+"I bet you know a lot about gambling.
 Four years is a long time.
-I've never left my home town, except to drive across the river into Omaha from time to time.
-I'm a Librarian and the most excitement I've ever had was vicarious, reading about other people in books."
+I have never left my home town, except to drive across the river into Omaha from time to time.

 Suddenly, I felt a kinship with this Lady.
 I had an extra dollar.
-It was lunch, my stomach reminded me by grumbling again.
+Long past lunchtime, my stomach reminded me by grumbling again.
 I took her by the hand and said, "Let me treat you to a good meal."

-"But I'm waiting for my room to be ready, so I can check in and take a long bath."
+"But I am waiting for my room to be ready, so I can check in and take a long bath."